Stone pavement in Kagurazaka

-And several temples were built, and many Geishas also had gathered here.
+And several temples were built, and many Geisha girls also had gathered here.

 In Meiji Period (the late 19th century), smart men and novelists had visited here.

-In the prime time, there were about 700 Geisha girls here, but today there are only 30 girls.
+There were about 700 Geisha girls here at the peak, but there are only 30 girls now.

 This street is free of vehicle on Sunday and national holiday.